Summer gardens are a joy but building sun-blocking structures of shade cloth and framing can be a chore.

 - Adjustable hoop sizes.
 Short crops like lettuce don’t need a lot of headroom.
 Trim down your masonry ladders to an appropriate size and then dedicate the hoops and fitted shade cloth to crops based on their growth patterns.

 - Multi-use.
-Masonry ladders can be repurposed; for example, as trellis for supporting cucumbers and squash and as frames for staking out tomatoes.
+Masonry ladders can be repurposed; for example, as a trellis for supporting cucumbers and squash and as frames for staking out tomatoes.

 How to Repair Shade Cloth